sammyf/ollimca/README.md

 Also : please note that only jpg, jpeg and png files are looked at (the case is irrelevant, jpg and JPG work!)

-You can use the frontend ( started with python search.py if it didn't open automatically) to search the files that were analyzed so far.
+You can then use the frontend ( started with python search.py if it didn't open automatically) to search the files that were analyzed so far.
 The frontend is standalone.
+Thankfully, the search itself is very fast.
+It's important to understand that the search is only vector based for now, which means that queries are semantic and will ALWAYS return something, even if the terms you entered are not found 'literally'.
+Searching for, for example, 'pinguin' will return pictures of pinguins, but also of other birds, the sea, possibly fish and ice too.

 This is a work in progress,so expect bugs, weird happenstances and missing features you just don't get why I didn't implement them yet ... ¯\_(ツ)_/¯